Dentures in Aurora, CO

 Dr. Chen specializes in prosthodontics, including the customization and design of natural-looking dentures at our Aurora dental office that are made just for your smile.
 While rows of perfectly shaped white teeth might sound appealing, they don’t look natural.

 We work together when planning your new dentures, so they look harmonious and beautiful but still include all the variances found with real teeth.
 Dr. Chen customizes every detail of your new dentures, from the shade of the gum-colored base to the individual shape, size, shade, and position of each tooth.

 When you still have several teeth remaining, they can be used to serve as anchors for partial dentures.
 A partial consists of replacement teeth that are attached to a plastic base.
 Both the false teeth and gums will be custom-made to match your natural teeth and gums.
 A partial stays in place with clasps that fit around your existing teeth but can also be retained with dental implants at our South Aurora dental office.

 A partial will keep your remaining teeth stable, so they don't shift, and will also restore your chewing and speaking ability.

 Partial dentures are removable for cleaning, similar to a retainer.
 They are made to blend in seamlessly with your natural teeth.

 When Complete Dentures Are the Solution

 It can be scary to face the loss of your complete upper or lower teeth, or both.
 But dentures today provide a great option that will give you a beautiful smile that looks quite natural.

-The process will take place over a period of time.
+The process of getting dentures takes place over several appointments.
 After your teeth are extracted and your gums have had a chance to heal (usually several months), a custom set of dentures will be made to fit over your gums.